 Searching for the origin of hip and outer thigh pain is usually a simpler process than with pain in other areas of the body.
-There are not many muscles involved, most of them are quite close to where the pain occurs, and even when hip pain is caused by something other than muscular tightness – arthritis of the joint itself, for instance – pain here will almost always respond positively to natural interventions such as acupuncture, deep tissue massage, and certain herbal patches and liniments.In cases of true joint pain, I encourage you to read my series on arthritis.
+There are not many muscles involved, most of them are quite close to where the pain occurs, and even when hip pain is caused by something other than muscular tightness – arthritis of the joint itself, for instance – pain here will almost always respond positively to natural interventions such as acupuncture, deep tissue massage, and certain topical herbs which I discuss in great detail in my online course, Live Pain Free.

 Let’s look at the underlying bone structure of the back of the hip joint and pelvis.
 This diagram shows the pelvis from the back.
 At the center, in yellow, is the sacrum, a plate of bone (actually five fused vertebrae) at the base of the spine.
 It is held in place by the ilium on each – the largest bone of the pelvis, which forms most of the butterfly shape.
 The curved upper surface of these bones, shown in red, is called the iliac crest.
 Much pain that people describe as being in the hip area originates in the muscular attachments just below this crest of bone.
 It sticks up most prominently in the back at the posterior superior iliac spine (PSIS), shown in green, which is part of the sacro-iliac joint, where the ilium and sacrum come together.
 This joint is often involved in pain in this region.
 Just above the center of the crease where each buttock meets the thigh is a bony prominence called the ischial tuberosity, shown in pink.
 It is on these bones that we sit when we have good posture.
 Hence, it is sometimes called the sitz bone.
 (When we slump, we end up more on the sacrum, which can contribute to pain in this area.)
 The widest point of the hips is usually at a knob on top of the thigh bone, shown in blue, called the greater trochanter of the femur (thigh bone).
 You can usually feel this bone at the side of the upper thigh.
 From the greater trochanter, the bone extends upward and inward, in the narrow neck and wider head of the femur.
 The head sits in a cup-like depression called the acetabulum, which together form the ball and socket of the hip joint.
 The orange semicircle on the right side of the diagram shows the key area surrounding the back of the joint where most hip pain is felt, and which is always important to examine.